-Place the scales so that another round piece can be exactly two feet from the the tongue of the trailer is supported by it.
+Place the scales so that another round piece can be exactly two feet from the centerline of the jack extension in the other direction.
+Place a 4×4 on the two round pieces and screw the jack extension down on the top of the 4×4 until the tongue of the trailer is supported by it.
 Multiply the scale reading by three.
 This will be the tongue weight of your trailer.
 If you exceed the capacity of the bathroom scales, increase the two-foot dimension to three or four more feet, but always multiply the scale reading by the total number of feet between the wood and scales.